lnls-dig/bpmrffe-epics-ioc/README.md

 ## Accessing the IOC Shell

-By default, `st.cmd` will run under `procServ` inside the container, which will create a stream Unix socket in `/run/procServ/ioc.sock` that can be used to access the IOC shell.
+By default, `st.cmd` will run under `procServ` inside the container, which will create a `ioc.sock` stream Unix socket in the container working directory that can be used to access the IOC shell.